galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 - One runs `planemo test...` and the other `planemo lint....` on toolshed archives in a history
 - The ToolFactory makes exposing these Planemo functions as Galaxy tools about as easy as it could get.
 - Similarly tractable Conda dependencies are also potential candidates for being quickly wrapped as tools
-- This is deliberately not emphasised in the introduction in an effort to manage expectations.
+- This is not emphasised in the introduction in order to manage expectations.

+#### Limits and ways to overcome them

-- The ToolFactory is a tool generator.
-It is never going to replace manual editing by a skilled developer in anything other than simple cases.
+- The ToolFactory is an automated code generator.
+- No generator can replace manual editing by a skilled developer other than in constrained, simple cases.
 - These are common enough in the daily work of most data intensive scientific fields to make a tool generator potentially worth keeping handy.
-- For simple scripts, it's potentially very useful.
+- For simple scripts and appropriate Conda packages, it's potentially very useful.
+- Tools can have command-override and test-override pasted in as in one of the BWA samples.
+This can solve some of the limitations.
+- Interestingly, it is not hard to imagine using a Python wrapper to finesse more complex tools.
+- The ToolFactory, if in a persistent form, is a strange, clumsy but useful way to create and maintain Galaxy tools

 #### Software bugs and suggestions